5c077/exRNA-NF/README.md

 Ex-sRNA-NF processes single-end small RNA sequencing data from extracellular fractions across multiple species in a single run.
 The pipeline performs adapter trimming, genome alignment, size distribution profiling, competitive alignment to a combined per-organism annotation index, and fractional feature-type quantification with alpha and beta diversity reporting.

-The pipeline is designed around the principle of **competitive alignment** — all sRNA feature FASTAs for a given organism (miRNA, hairpin, TAS, TE, cDNA, tRNA, rRNA) are merged into a single labeled index before alignment.
-This ensures that reads must compete across all feature types simultaneously, producing unbiased fractional counts and meaningful diversity estimates.
+The pipeline is designed around the principle of **competitive alignment**.
+All sRNA feature FASTAs for a given organism (miRNA, hairpin, cDNA, tRNA, rRNA, etc.) are merged into a single labeled index before alignment.
+This allows read alignments to compete across all feature types simultaneously, producing unbiased fractional counts and meaningful diversity estimates.

 ---